 The castle was never really a castle – it was built around 1930 and recently served as a Meteorological Observatory, the southernmost weather station in Spain and Europe.
 However, it has since been abandoned in recent years and sealed by the city government.

 Because we visited Tarifa in spring, enjoying the beach and water was not on our minds.
-However, we got some sweets from the Old Town and coffee from the Espresso bar Numero C and made a small picnic at the promenade.
+However, we got some sweets from the Old Town and coffee from the Espresso bar Numero C and had a small picnic at the promenade.
 Plus it was definitely fun watching others ride the waves!
 The day was as windy as it gets!

 Location: Beaches of Tarifa